fkie-cad/Logprep/doc/source/development/processor_how_to.rst

         if something_happens:
             self.metrics.new_metric += 1

-Following this description it is also possible to extend already existing metrics object.
+If the processor already has processor specific metrics and only one new metric value is needed, it can simply be created by adding a new attribute to the ProcessorMetrics class.
-It is simply needed to add a new attribute to a metrics class and then change it's value when needed.
+Once the new attribute exists it can be accessed and updated when needed.
+The exporter will automatically recognize it as a new metric and will expose it as such.